mishamyrt/code-cross-review/README.md

 ## How to make one for yourself?

-Create a copy and publish it in two steps.
+Create a copy and publish it in three steps.
 After them, the page will be available at the link

 ### 1. Fork